TL;DR

 - The event in chronological order, plus the three details you remember most vividly

-- The takeaway you want the audience to feel (not the moral)
+- The takeaway you want the audience to feel (a feeling or an action, not the moral)

 - Audience and length target

-- The format: keynote, essay, podcast cold open, social story
+- The format: keynote, essay, podcast cold open, or social story

 - Anything you cannot share for privacy or legal reasons